Skip to content

 Session Log Auto-Linking

-When an issue is moved to .issues/completed/ via a git mv Bash call, a PostToolUse hook automatically appends a Session Log entry to the completed issue file.
+When an issue file is written with status: done in its frontmatter, a PostToolUse hook automatically appends a Session Log entry.
 This ensures session logs are linked regardless of which path completed the issue.

 Covered completion paths: - manage-issue skill (Phase 5) - ll-auto (sequential batch) - ll-parallel (concurrent worktree) - ll-sprint (dependency-ordered) - Manual git mv during a Claude session